lf-lang/rfcs/README.md

 #### Final comments and decision

-After the discussion settles down, the shepherd sends out a final call for comments (FCP) with a disposition to accept or reject the RFC.
+After the discussion settles down, the shepherd announces the start of a final comment period (FCP) with a disposition to accept or reject the RFC.
 The FCP lasts 7 days and is announced both on the community mailing list and the [`#rfc` Zulip channel](https://lf-lang.zulipchat.com/#narrow/stream/425418-RFCs).
 The announcement should include the RFC title and abstract as well as a link to the PR.
-After the FCP period ends, the maintainers will discuss the RFC and reach a decision.
+After the FCP ends, the maintainers will discuss the RFC and reach a decision.

 #### Accepted RFCs